 What has been your greatest teaching success so far?

 Go ahead and brag!
 This is your place to share the time you reached a really troubled student, or raised your class’s average standardized test scores by five points, or were voted teacher of the year.
-Be sure to share how you achieved your success, including any help from others, and what you learned and carried forward with you from the experience.
+Be sure to share how you achieved your success, including any help you received from others, and what you learned from the experience.

 What has been your biggest teaching challenge?
 How did you handle it?

-What experience do you have teaching this age/grade level?
-What do you like most about it?
-What’s challenging about teaching students at this age/grade?
+What do you like most about this grade level?
+What is challenging about teaching this grade?

-This is one of those tough but important teacher interview questions that’s more common than you may think.
-Your interviewer is asking you to be a bit vulnerable here, but be careful with your choice of anecdote.
+Your interviewer is asking you to be a bit vulnerable with these teacher interview questions, but be careful with your choice of anecdote.
 While we’ve all made mistakes when dealing with students, what you’re really looking for is an example where you made a mistake and then addressed it appropriately.
 Think carefully about a situation in which you didn’t handle things as well as you could have, but you got it right in the end.
 Explain why you handled it the way you did initially, what caused you to reflect and change your mind, and how the situation was resolved.

-Describe a troubling student you’ve taught.
+Describe a tough student you’ve taught.
 What did you do to get through to them?

 This question addresses more than just your reluctant learners.
 This speaks to any discipline measures you’ve had to address.
 As a teacher, you need to control the classroom and provide a safe space for all of your students.
 Think about your approach to troubling students and any successes you’ve had in the past.